matchiragana

 What Are The Key Features?

-Core mechanic requiring users to pair Hiragana characters with corresponding symbols on a board
+Core gameplay mechanic requiring users to pair Hiragana characters with corresponding symbols

 Optional toggle that adds a 10-second time penalty for incorrect matches

-System records correct and incorrect matches per round to track user progress
+Tracks correct matches and mismatches per round to provide feedback on progress

 How much does it cost?